tonybergeron/didactic-disco/docs/serving_static_files_from_s3.md

 ## <a name="access"></a> Accessing Files
 Upload a test file (through the 'Actions' option).

+0. Select File > Properties > Permissions >  Add More Permissions > Add Grantee "Everyone" > Allow to Open/Download

 If things are setup correctly you should be able to access your file at:

 0. `https://<bucket-name>.s3.amazonaws.com/<testfile.extention>`